 For people who are afraid of heights, it would be a nightmare to be at the top of a very tall building looking down.
 For someone who is claustrophobic, the idea being trapped in an elevator might make them sweat.
-But for people with dental anxiety, it’s the thought of the dentist’s chair that fills them with dread.
-And while it may not be as common as a fear of heights or a fear of enclosed spaces, the fear of the dentist is still strikingly common: Estimates suggest that as many as forty million people in the United States suffer from dental anxiety.
+While it may not be as common as a fear of heights or a fear of enclosed spaces, the fear of the dentist is still strikingly common: Estimates suggest that as many as forty million people in the United States suffer from dental anxiety.
 If you’re one of them, you need a dentist who understands.

 Skipping the Dentist Can Endanger Your Teeth

 Unfortunately, while someone with a fear of heights can avoid tall buildings, avoiding the dentist is much more dangerous.
 Making biannual appointments with your dentist for cleanings and checkups is an essential part of maintaining good oral health for a few reasons.